Realizing a Circular Economy

 Recycling of Waste Oil

-Waste oil generated at SUBARU dealerships in Japan during oil changes is recycled as recycled fuel oil through SUBARU’s zero waste emissions scheme.
-Flower farmers in Yamagata Prefecture grow beautiful poinsettia and cyclamen every year using this recycled fuel oil to heat their greenhouses.
+Waste oil generated at SUBARU dealerships in Japan during oil changes is converted to recycled fuel oil to replace conventional fuel oil through SUBARU’s zero waste emissions scheme.
+As an example, flower farmers in Yamagata Prefecture grow beautiful poinsettia and cyclamen every year using this recycled fuel oil to heat their greenhouses.

 Waste cooking oil discharged by the operator of the employee cafeteria at the Subaru Logistics Co., Ltd. headquarters is recycled under the Fry To Fly Project scheme, which aims to convert the oil into sustainable aviation fuel (SAF).
-At present, this oil is recycled as biodiesel fuel, with plans to recycle it as SAF starting in 2024.
+In FYE March 2025, this oil was converted to biodiesel fuel, and from April 2025, it has been recycled into SAF.

 Proper Processing of End-of-life Vehicles

 SUBARU is participating and collaborating actively in the building of an automotive recycling system to reduce the environmental impact of end-of-life vehicles.
-SUBARU is also focusing on promoting the development of easy-to-recycle vehicles, and collaborates with its dealerships nationwide by jointly operating an automotive recycling system aimed at promoting the proper processing and raising the recycling rate of ASR, airbags, and CFCs.
+SUBARU is also focusing on promoting the development of easy-to-recycle vehicles, aimed at promoting the proper processing and raising the recycling rate of ASR, airbags, and CFCs.

 Detailed information on the level of progress with these recycling initiatives and SUBARU’s other activities based on the Act on Recycling, etc. of End-of-Life Vehicles is disclosed separately on the web page indicated below.